igem-fau/website/content/awards/model.md

 Mari, A., & Riccioli, D., "The Allergome Web Site-a database of allergenic molecules.
 Aim, structure, and data of a web-based resource.", _Journal of Allergy and Clinical Immunology_, 2004:113(2), 301

-Marqusee S., Baldwin R.L., “Helix stabilisation by Glu-...Lys+ salt bridges in short peptides of de novo design”, _Proc.
+Marqusee S., Baldwin R.L., "Helix stabilisation by Glu-...Lys+ salt bridges in short peptides of de novo design", _Proc.
 Natl.
 Acad.
 Sci.
 U.S.A._, 1987:84, 8898-8902

 Mohabatkar, H., et al. "Prediction of allergenic proteins by means of the concept of Chou's pseudo amino acid composition and a machine learning approach.", _Medicinal Chemistry_ 2013:9.1, 133-137.

 Rifaioglu, A. S., et al. "DEEPred: Automated Protein Function Prediction with Multi-task Feed-forward Deep Neural Networks." _Scientific reports_, 2019:9.1, 7344

-Robinson-Mosher A. et al., “Dynamics simulations for engineering macromolecular interactions”, _Chaos: An Interdisciplinary Journal of Nonlinear Science_, 2013:23.2, 025110
+Robinson-Mosher A. et al., "Dynamics simulations for engineering macromolecular interactions", _Chaos: An Interdisciplinary Journal of Nonlinear Science_, 2013:23.2, 025110

 Różycki B., and Cieplak M., "Stiffness of the C-terminal disordered linker affects the geometry of the active site in endoglucanase Cel8A.", _Molecular BioSystems_, 2016:12, 3589-3599

-Różycki B., et al., “The length but not the sequence of peptide linker modules exerts the primary influence on the conformations of protein domains in cellulosome multi-enzyme complexes”, _Physical Chemistry Chemical Physics_, 2017:19, 21414-21425
+Różycki B., et al., "The length but not the sequence of peptide linker modules exerts the primary influence on the conformations of protein domains in cellulosome multi-enzyme complexes", _Physical Chemistry Chemical Physics_, 2017:19, 21414-21425

-Van Rosmalen M., Krom M., Merkx M, “Tuning the Flexibility of Glycine-Serine Linkers To Allow Rational Design of Multidomain Proteins”, _Biochemistry_ 2017:56(50), 6565-6574
+Van Rosmalen M., Krom M., Merkx M, "Tuning the Flexibility of Glycine-Serine Linkers To Allow Rational Design of Multidomain Proteins", _Biochemistry_ 2017:56(50), 6565-6574

-Vazana Y. et al., “A synthetic biology approach for evaluating the functional contribution of designer cellulosome components to deconstruction of cellulosic substrates”, _Biotechnology for Biofuels_, 2013:6, 1822+
+Vazana Y. et al., "A synthetic biology approach for evaluating the functional contribution of designer cellulosome components to deconstruction of cellulosic substrates", _Biotechnology for Biofuels_, 2013:6, 1822+

 Wang, S., et al., "Accurate de novo prediction of protein contact map by ultra-deep learning model.", _PLoS computational biology_, 2017:13(1), e1005324.